Retep345/Robotics-journal/journal.md

   -[ ] an unticked box is done without the x

 * a url can be attached using a \! before a given name in a square bracket and a url in a curved bracket ![example](https://resourcestore.plymouth.ac.uk/plymouth/file/7c3d1218-d1f5-4259-be18-bf82ecc2323a/1/1-git-linux-cmd-line.pdf) using the practical pdf

+## Electric Motor
+using copper loops and magnets, we plan to create an electric motor.

+1. put nail into either flat end of a cork core

+2. apply 2 strips of copper tape at one end with a gap between. these act as a **commutator**

+3. using large paperclips, create a rack to hold the nails to act as an axis of rotation

+4. face magnets so that they attract, but spaced away from eachother either rounded side of the central rotor

+5. apply current using wires touching commutator